Dean and Leadership

 Greg practiced for several years in the areas of banking, bankruptcy and commercial litigation and served for two years as Administrative Counsel to the Chief Judge of the Colorado Court of Appeals.
 He holds a Juris Doctor from the University of Denver College of Law and is a graduate of Colorado State University.

-Chris joined the law school communications team in the fall of 2014, moving to Austin from New York, where he ran his own boutique communications agency specializing in non-profit, mission-driven organizations.
-Before that, he was an independent film and theater producer, running the two production companies he co-founded, adobe theatre and Other Pictures.
+Christopher Roberts oversees the law school's strategic messaging, branding, and communications.
+He joined Texas Law in the fall of 2014, relocating to Austin from New York, where he was previously an independent film and theater producer.
 His feature films won 17 major film festival awards, including two Sundance Film Festival Grand Jury Prizes.
-He graduated from Wesleyan University with a B.A. in History.
+From 2021-22, he served as the Chief Communications Officer for UCLA School of Law before returning to The University of Texas.
+He is a graduate of Wesleyan University with a B.A. in History.